 This level of coaching is for teams and individuals who seek to build information architecture as a core competency.
 It starts by exploring the relationship between information and human-computer engagement.
 It progresses from theory, ethics, and science, to defining the role of information architecture in large organizations.

-Participants are exposed to exclusive insights from my research that provides a grounding perspective and approach to practicing information architecture.
+Participants are exposed to exclusive insights from my research that provides foundational perspectives and approaches to practicing information architecture.

-- Practitioners are introduced to important DSIA-based architectural primitives and principles that promote professional focus in a digital landscape that is constantly changing
+- Practitioners are introduced to DSIA architectural primitives and principles that promote professional focus in a constantly changing digital landscape.

-Design is commonly understood as an activity of creativity and solutions.
-Despite the popularity of user-centered design approaches (ergo, Design Thinking and Lean) most design teams are still marginalized as an afterthought to strategic planning.
-However, developing a practice of Design Architecture can provide the strategic and architectural discipline that positions design teams for greater inclusion in business and product strategy.
+The term “design” is commonly understood as an activity of creativity and problem solving.
+Despite the popularity of user- and human-centered design approaches (ergo, Design Thinking and Lean) most design teams are often marginalized as an afterthought to strategic planning.
+Developing a design architecture practice can provide the results that positions design teams for greater inclusion in business and product strategy.

-The digital world is in perpetual “startup” mode.
-This means UI design organizations will spend more time focused on short-term business objectives and aggressive deadlines than planning for scale.
-As teams grow in size they tend to struggle with organizational structure, and sustainable design and architectural practices.
+Much of the digital world is in perpetual “startup” mode.
+This means UI design organizations spend more time focused on short-term business objectives and aggressive deadlines than planning for scale.
+As teams grow in size they tend to struggle with organizational structure, sustainable design practices, and performance measurement.

-I perform extensive reviews using my DSIA-based “value assurance” methodology.
-Areas of focus include an organization’s approach regarding:
+I perform extensive reviews using proprietary value assurance methodologies.
+Areas of focus include:

 How to Reach Me